ldanica/git_assignment/README.md

 8. In the base branch menu, select the branch of the upstream repository you would like to merge your changes into
 9. In the compare menu, select your branch that you made changes in
 10. Type a title and description for your pull request
-11. Complete pull request
+11. Complete pull request and merge pull request

 d.
 Describe the steps to add a collaborator to a repository (share write permissions)
-1. On GitHub, go to repository you want to give access to and click on settings
+1. On GitHub, go to the repository you want to give access to and click on settings
 2. Click on collaborators
 3. Search by username, full name, or email and add collaborator